quexten/goldwarden/Readme.md

 hashicorp vault.

 ### Requirements
 Right now, Goldwarden is only tested on Linux.
-It should be possible to port to mac / bsd, I'm open to PRs.
+Somewhat feature-stripped builds for Mac and Windows are available too, but untested.
-On Linux, you need at least a working Polkit installation and a pinentry agent.
-Both X11 and Wayland are supported for autofill, albeit only Wayland is tested.
+Autotype is currently implemented via the remotedesktop portal.
+This is supported on KDE and Gnome, but not yet on wl-root based environments.

 ### Installation